mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

 * to debug non-Node applications install a language-specific debugger extension
 * to debug non-server Node applications
+  * open the folder containing the source file to be tested
-  * open a source file
+  * open the source file to be tested
   * add breakpoints (described below)
   * click Debug button in left nav
     * don't need special configuration in launch.json for non-server code
   * click green triangle on left side of dropdown
   * use buttons in panel at top to Continue,
     Step Over, Step Into, Step Out,
     Restart, and Stop (exits debugging)
   * can drag debugging button panel left and right
   * panels on left display
+    * VARIABLES
-    * all in-scope variables and their values
+      * displays all in-scope variables and their values
       * can right-click a variable and select "Set Value" to change
+    * WATCH
-    * watch expressions
+      * displays watch expressions
       * click + to add them
       * each will show the current value of the expression
+    * CALL STACK
-    * call stack
+    * BREAKPOINTS
-    * breakpoints and options for them
+      * displays all breakpoints and options for them
   * enter expressions in the "Debug Console REPL" after > prompt at bottom
     * can be any JavaScript expression including